 Jun 02, 2020 · 3 min read

 Let’s face it — getting in the habit of applying sunscreen is hard.
 But getting your morning SPF fix is just one way to shield your skin against sun damage, premature aging, and even skin cancer.
-In fact, there’s a lot more we could all be doing when it comes to sun protection.
+In fact, there’s a lot more we can all be doing when it comes to sun protection.

 I took a look at what dermatologists recommend and broke it down into a tip-based quiz — give yourself a point for every statement that’s true for you!

 Whether it’s a tinted moisturizer, hydrating cream, or straight up zinc oxide, the start of every day includes a skincare product with SPF.

 Whatever product you choose, it’s at least SPF 30, which blocks out 97% of the sun’s UVB rays.
 (SPF stands for “sun protection factor,” by the way!)

 Broad-spectrum means that it protects against UVA and UVB rays.
 While it’s thought that UVA rays cause signs of aging and UVB rays cause sunburns, both can cause cancer.